 Welcome to Teejop, an extraordinary cultural and agricultural center with thousands of years of human story.

-Within the University of Wisconsin-Madison’s Office of University Relations, and in partnership with the Division of Extension, the Office of Tribal Relations works to foster strong ties between the 12 First Nations of Wisconsin and the University.
-Find out more about Tribal Relations.
+Located within the University of Wisconsin-Madison’s Office of University Relations, Tribal Relations works to foster strong ties between the 12 First Nations of Wisconsin and the University.
+Find out more about our work.